 Codexis offers a full range of quality enzymes to help you meet your sustainability goals and lower your cost-in-use.

-Ene Reductases are capable of reducing carbon-carbon double bonds using a nicotinamide cofactor as the electron donor.
+Ene Reductases perform the symmetric reduction of carbon-carbon double bonds in carbonyl conjugated alkene substrates using nicotinamide cofactors as electron donors.

 Nitrilases are enzymes capable of hydrolyzing nitriles to carboxylic acids at neutral pH and ambient temperature.

 MicroCyp® P450 enzymes provide medicinal chemists and development scientists with unique tools to generate new molecules and metabolites.
 The Elite MicroCyp® enzymes are improved over our Standard MicroCyp® enzymes and have shown to be more active, have increased solvent tolerance and show greater substrate promiscuity.
 This makes them a valuable option where novel compounds or larger quantities of products are required.